interactive-data-language/vscode-idl/README.md

   - You may occasionally see some text that is printed to the console when IDL is running, this is a known bug that happens for a few rare cases and can be ignored.

 - Using the "debug" sessions of IDL requires that you have a version of IDL with lists, hashes, and orderedhashes (and the ability to parse/serialize JSON).
-The extension has been tested against:
+The extension is tested against:

-  - IDL 8.8

   - IDL 8.9

+  - IDL 9.0

   Anything else is use-at-your-own-risk and may not work.